orbitbot/awesome-mithril/README.md

 ### Mithril in the Wild

 - [flems.io](https://flems.io) - Web Playground & Sandbox with easily shareable urls and other neat features.
-- [lichobile](https://lichess.org/mobile) - Mobile version for lichess.org using Mithril inside cordova
+- [lichobile](https://lichess.org/mobile) - Mobile version for lichess.org using Mithril inside Cordova.

 ### License